gdoor-sistemas/gdoor-web-help/atualizacoes.md

 f2.11.38, b3.10.85{.versions}

 ## Novidades
 - Lançamento do PDV Offline no Gweb 🎉.
+Conheça mais sobre esta novidade no Gweb [clicando aqui](/movimentos/pdv#pdv-offline).

 ## Ajustes
 - Bloqueada a exclusão do cadastro da pessoa do emitente.